Consider what professional support poets need to develop our creative practice and easily complete the ‘work around the work’.

 With this mind: what professional support, such as mentors and business coaches, do poets need to receive to develop our creative practice?
 How do we manage workload, prioritise, and carve out space for writing?
 What tools and techniques might we need in this endeavour?
 How do we communicate well – via email, Zoom, and in-person – and meet deadlines for poetry and other tasks?
 If these or similar concerns come up in your working life as a poet, join Nick Makoha to explore and share practical approaches to the ‘work around the work’.
 Come ready to ask questions, reflect on old habits, and be open to developing new ones.

-There are 2 options for attending this session, with it running in-person at Somerset House (10.30am to 1pm on 4 March), or on Zoom (6 to 8.30pm on 9 March).
+There are 2 options for attending this session, with it running 10.30am to 1pm on 4 March and 6 to 8.30pm on 9 March.
+Both sessions will take place on Zoom.
 You can choose which option you would prefer at the next stage of the booking process.

 This session is part of our CPD series Inspiration to Invoicing: Business Skills for Poets, the full schedule for which you can see below: